zix99/rare/docs/usage/expressions.md

 If `val` is truthy, then return `ifTrue` else optionally return `ifFalse`

+#### Switch

+Syntax: `{switch ifTrue val ifTrue val ... [ifFalseVal]}`

+In pairs, if a given value is truthy, return the value immediately after.
+If there is an odd number of arguments, the last value is used as the "else" result.
+Otherwise, empty string is returned.

 #### Equals, NotEquals, Not

 Syntax: `{eq a b}`, `{neq a b}`, `{not a}`